 Note: Warning!- Petroleum coke fuels or household waste must not be burnt on this appliance.
+Petroleum coke can easily cause grate and baffle plate overheating and damage.

 Should any difficulties arise over fuel quality or suitability, consult your local approved fuel merchant.